 While the bread doesn’t use a lot of spent grains, it’s a great conversation starter for consumers around the topic of food waste.
 End consumers have an alternative product that allows them to vote with their wallet for the change they want to see in the world.

 We took surplus bread that could not be donated and made it into beer!
 Watch/ read all about the Sourdough Indian Pale Ale

 Dihan Chandra, Managing Director

 What inspired you to start this business?

 The initial spark was exploring whether my dog’s poo could be used to generate energy to power my house instead of having to pick it up.
-As it turns out, the answer is no–a single dog doesn’t produce enough biomass on its own.
+As it turns out, the answer is no–poo doesn’t produce enough energy.
 But I became fascinated with finding value in what other people consider waste.

 A short while later, I had the privilege of working on a funding application in Sri Lanka that was a response to a United Nations call for practical solutions to deal with plastic ocean pollution.
 The range of creative solutions that were proposed, including some that made revenue from plastic pollution, was truly inspiring.
 It cemented my belief that reasonable, practical solutions to reducing waste while generating profits are within our reach.

 Then, one night at my local pub talking to the brewery manager, I asked the question we’ve all been too shy to ask: What happens to all the grain used to make beer?